Try That in a Small Town: Music video

 The Maury County Courthouse in Columbia, Tennessee (pictured in 2022), where the video was shot.
 The use of this location caused some controversy, with some critics and listeners citing it as the same location as the 1927 lynching of Henry Choate, and thus accusing Aldean of releasing a pro-lynching song, an accusation which he later denied.

 On July 14, 2023, Aldean released the song's music video, directed by Shaun Silva.
-The video features Aldean performing in front of the courthouse at Columbia, Tennessee—where the lynching of Henry Choate had also occurred in 1927—interspersed with news footage of rallies, looting, and riots directed at police officers.
+The video features Aldean performing in front of the courthouse at Columbia, Tennessee—where the lynching of Henry Choate had occurred in 1927—interspersed with news footage of rallies, looting, and riots directed at police officers.
 It has scenes of Americana, such as a young girl playing hopscotch and a group of farmers helping each other.

 Four days after the video's release, the television network CMT withdrew it.
 In response to Aldean's statements that "there isn't a single video clip that isn't real news footage," social media users and media outlets reported that the video includes multiple clips filmed outside the United States, including commercial stock footage.
 Rolling Stone reported that the music video contains footage from protests in Toronto and Montreal.
 On July 26, a six-second clip of Fox News's coverage of a Black Lives Matter protest in Atlanta, Georgia, was removed from the original music video due to third-party copyright clearance issues, with the edited video having a length of three minutes and two seconds.